foodforarabbit/fusionjs/private/fusion-plugin-feature-toggles/README.md

 * Runtime Toggles, or operations toggles, are similar to rollout toggles in that they can rapidly disable recently shipped code at runtime if issues arise (e.g. broken or non-performant code).
 Lifetime is generally short and tied to specific releases.
 * Permissioning Toggles allow certain production-ready code to be enabled for only a subset of consumers.
 Lifetime is generally long, as these may persist as long as the feature in question is in production.

+If you're using React, you should use [fusion-plugin-feature-toggles-react](https://code.uberinternal.com/diffusion/WEFUSSK/) instead of this package.

 ---

 ### Table of contents